segmentio/segment-docs/src/unify/data-graph/setup-guides/databricks-setup.md

 ## Step 1: Create a new Service Principal user
 Segment recommends setting up a new Service Principal user and only giving this user permissions to access the required catalogs and schemas.

-If you already have a Service Principal user you'd like to use, grant it "Can use" permissions for your data warehouse and proceed to [step 2](#Create-a-catalog-for-Segment-to-store-checkpoint-tables).
+If you already have a Service Principal user you'd like to use, grant it "Can use" permissions for your data warehouse and proceed to [Step 2](#step-2-create-a-catalog-for-segment-to-store-checkpoint-tables).

 ### a) Create a new Service Principal user
 1. Log in to the Databricks UI as an Admin.